 A Unanimous Verdict

-So, here we have testimonies of some famous skeptics, some of them Christ’s enemies, over almost two thousand years, including: rationalist philosophers, a Jewish historian, some famous evolutionists, a secular humanist journalist, a world renowned economist, a religious skeptic and a famous science fiction writer and hollywood director.
+So, here we have testimonies of some famous skeptics, some of them Christ's enemies, over almost 2000 years, including: rationalist philosophers, a Jewish historian, some famous evolutionists, a secular humanist journalist, a world renowned economist, a religious sceptic and a famous science fiction writer and Hollywood director.
 None of them were Christians.
 They all rejected Christianity.
-Yet, they all had to acknowledge that Jesus Christ was the greatest person to ever walk on earth.
-His impact on history and the Bible’s contribution to life and civilization are incomparable.
+Yet, they all had to acknowledge that Jesus Christ was the greatest Person to ever walk on earth.
+His impact on history and the Bible's contribution to life and civilization are incomparable.
 The verdict of these skeptics is unanimous.
-This One who was born in obscurity, who lived in poverty and who died in agony, became the most important and positive influence in the history of the world.
+This One who was born in obscurity, who lived in poverty, who died in agony, became the most important and positive influence in the history of the world.
 No one has influenced the world for the good more than Jesus Christ.

 Condemning the Eternal Judge

 The chief priests in the Sanhedrin conspired against and condemned Christ.
 The Roman governor, Pontius Pilate, acquitted Christ three times, declaring Him not guilty and yet he ordered Him to be whipped and crucified to appease the mob in the streets.
 Pilate then had the audacity to wash his hands in public declaring that he was innocent of this just man's blood.